Softlandia-Ltd/stateful-streaming-examples/README.md

 ## How to use this repository

-Firstly, you should have a local Kafka instance, since the examples here don't support authentication to remote clusters.
+Firstly, to run the IoT examples, you should have a local Kafka instance, since the examples here don't support authentication to remote clusters.
 You may spin up a local cluster using the `docker-compose.yml` file in the `kafka` folder.

 ```shell
 cd kafka